The period to apply for an emergency loan has ended.

 If I get this emergency loan, can I also benefit from other available support measures?

-To qualify for the emergency loan, your business must not have previously used the Canada Emergency Business Account and will not apply for support under the loan with any other financial institution.
+To qualify for the emergency loan, your business must not have previously used the Canada Emergency Business Account (CEBA) and must never have used the COVID Indigenous SMEs Initiative or the Regional Relief and Recovery Fund and will not apply for support under the Program at any other financial institution or for support under the COVID Indigenous SMEs Initiative or the Regional Relief and Recovery Fund.

 However, you can get additional assistance from other programs available to businesses, provided you meet their eligibility criteria.

 How long does it take to process an application?

-Once you have applied through the online form from our website, upload all necessary supporting documents (if you paid $0 or $20,000 or less in total salaries for 2019), and if pre-funding eligibility validation is successful, you should expect to receive funding within 10 to 15 business days.
+Once you have applied through the online form from our website, upload all necessary supporting documents (if you applied for a $60,000 loan and paid $0 or $20,000 or less in total salaries for 2019), and if pre-funding eligibility validation is successful, you should expect to receive funding within 10 to 15 business days.

 Your application and supporting documentation must be properly completed and submitted to start the pre-funding eligibility validation process.